catamphetamine/easy-react-form/README.md

 The `<Form/>` takes the following optional properties:

+  * `values : object` — The initial values for this form's fields.

   * `trim : Boolean` – Set to `false` to disable trimming strings.
 Defaults to `true`.

   * `requiredMessage : String` – The default `error` message for `<Field required/>`.
 Is `"Required"` by default.